tm1897/nlp_offensive_lang/README.md

 ## Running the notebooks

 To run any notebook from this repository, you first have to create a conda environment from the [nlp_project_env.yml](nlp_project_env.yml) file.
 Most of the data required by notebooks are already in this repository.
-If not, there are instructions on where to get it, and how to set it up.
+If not, there are instructions on where to get it, and how to set it up inside the notebook.
  For preprocessing the data, we prepared [CombiningDataset.ipynb](CombiningDataset.ipynb) notebook.
  Other notebooks are used for exploring the data and running the models.
-Pre-trained models need to be downloaded from [here](https://drive.google.com/drive/folders/1aVx98DSCBQp-yYR3kfggDmXiIGFrX7aX?usp=sharing "Pre-trained models").
-Put them in a folder `models`.
+Pre-trained models need to be downloaded from [here](https://drive.google.com/drive/folders/1aVx98DSCBQp-yYR3kfggDmXiIGFrX7aX?usp=sharing "Pre-trained models"), and in the notebook set the correct path to the downloaded model.

 The BERT embeddings notebook is available as a [Google Colab notebook](https://colab.research.google.com/drive/1B2cXLxr0KNy6RLQcntvaRkfAmkICVF2L?usp=sharing).